 The perfect roast

 Before we get to lovely leftovers, you’ve got to cook it right.
 There’s no point investing in a huge, beautiful turkey only to burn it in the oven.
-Jamie’s modestly-named Best turkey in the world is an absolutely incredible recipe because it uses this lovely butter, flavoured with cranberries, rosemary and clementine – all seasonal flavours and perfect for cutting through the white meat.
+Jamie’s Best turkey in the world is an absolutely incredible recipe because it uses this lovely butter, flavoured with cranberries, rosemary and clementine – all seasonal flavours and perfect for cutting through the white meat.
 If you want to keep the winter fruit theme going this Thanksgiving, why not go for these awesome sage and orange roast potatoes too?

-Personally, however, I’ll always reach for the bread bin.
-Get some homemade brown rolls, be generous with the butter (what?
-It’s Thanksgiving!) and load them with fresh crunchy lettuce, mayonnaise, cranberry sauce and some crispy bacon, then top it with a mix of brown and white leftover meat.
-I’d roast a whole turkey just for that sandwich right there, and when the meat is left exposed like this the good stuff really is on another level.
+You can’t beat a good turkey sarnie.
+Get some brown rolls, be generous with the butter (what?
+It’s Thanksgiving!) and load them with fresh, crunchy lettuce, mayonnaise, cranberry sauce and some crispy bacon, then top it with a mix of brown and white leftover meat.We’d roast a whole turkey just for that sandwich right there.

 Buying the right turkey